 Parents, Family, and Friends of Lesbians and Gays (PFLAG)

-IYG is hosting a parents' group on the third Wednesday or each month at 6:30 (at IYG).
+IYG is hosting PFLAG on the third Wednesday of each month at 6:30 (at IYG).
 Parents from Indy PFLAG will facilitate the group's discussions and provide information.
 This group is open to all parents of youth questioning their sexual orientation whether they attend IYG programs and activities or not.

 The most important question: Is it a choice?